-400 more isolation beds ready: CHP
+400 more isolation beds ready: HA

 (To watch the full media briefing with sign language interpretation, click here.)